algotrade-research/scalping-strategy/README.md

 - RSI window
 - RSI threshold

-## Hyper-parameters of the Optimization Process
-- **Number of Trials:** 10000
-- **Sampler Seed:** 42
-- **Study Direction:** Maximize cumulative PNL

 ## Optimization Result
-The best parameter set is presented in a summary table with corresponding performance metrics.

 The results is stored in optimization/sma.db
 The best parameters is stored in ```optimization/best_params.json``` file
 ```